Agency Recruiter Complaints-The Flip Side

 Agency Recruiter Complaints-Two Sides To A Story

-The job market is filled with stories from job seekers working with agency or third-party Recruiters who give the industry a bad name.
-LinkedIn is filled with rants from employers and job seekers alike frustrated with poor customer service, lack of follow through and sometimes just downright unethical behavior.
+The job market is filled with stories from job seekers working with an agency or third-party Recruiters who give the industry a bad name.
+LinkedIn is filled with rants from employers and job seekers alike frustrated with poor customer service, lack of follow-through and sometimes just downright unethical behavior.
 Yet, the recruiting industry is estimated to be $145 Billion in revenue in 2018.
-SHRM’s California report shows 70% of employers in the last year had difficulty recruiting for full time positions and that using a recruitment agency is the #1 most effective way to hire.
-So clearly the industry is creating a lot of opportunity for bad behavior.
+SHRM's California report shows 70% of employers in the last year had difficulty recruiting for full-time positions and that using a recruitment agency is the #1 most effective way to hire.
+So clearly the industry is creating a lot of opportunities for bad behavior.

 Job seekers like to criticize agency recruiters for the following issues but I want to show the flip side for consideration.